paulohsilvapinto/aws-certify/docs/services/storage/ebs.md

 ## RAID Configurations

-RAID are ways of combining multiple Physical Disks for better storage, security and/or performance.
+RAID is a  way of combining multiple Physical Disks for better storage, security, and/or performance.

-Even though for EBS Volumes only RAID0 and RAID1 are recommended, the RAID options available are dependent exclusively on the Operating System.
+Even though for EBS Volumes only RAID0 or RAID1 is recommended, the available RAID options depend exclusively on the Operating System.

 ### RAID0